kasikrit/Tonge-Image-Classification/README.md

 # Tonge-Image-Classification

-Code for Tongue Image Analysis in Traditional Thai Medicine: A Deep Learning Approach
+AI-powered tongue image analysis for Tri-Dhat classification in traditional Thai medicine

 Software: Python 3.6.13 and TensorFlow 2.3.0 with Keras 2.4.0